 Here’s how to write the perfect subject line for your next job search, complete with some examples:

 A typical inbox reveals about 60 characters of an email’s subject line, while a mobile phone shows just 25 to 30 characters, said Amanda Augustine, career expert at TopResume.

 With such limited space, eliminate any unnecessary words like “hello” and “thanks,” and get right to the point in about six to eight words.
 You can start by listing your desired job title right away.

 Place the most important words at the beginning

 Since you don’t know how much of the subject line hiring managers would be able to see from their smartphones, it’s important to put the most important information at the beginning of the subject line.
 Otherwise, compelling details could get cut off.

-Example: Marketing Manager with 8 Years of Experience
+Right: Marketing Manager with 8 Years of Experience

 Be clear and specific